Salesforce-hackathon-2026/team-thinkforge-electra-cars-agentforce/README.md

 | Yes / Yeah / Sure / OK | Sends a rebook link directing the customer back to the Electra Cars website |
 | No / Nope / Not now | Sends a friendly closing message |
 | Any other message | Sends a help menu showing CANCEL and RESCHEDULE instructions |

 Key design decisions:
 - Phone verification runs before any DML to ensure a customer can only cancel or reschedule their own booking
-- A `dmlPerformed` flag tracks whether a database update has occurred, and switches the WhatsApp callout to an `@future` method to avoid the Salesforce callout-after-DML governor limit error
+- A `dmlPerformed` flag tracks whether a database update has occurred and switches the WhatsApp callout to an `@future` method to avoid the Salesforce callout-after-DML governor limit error
 - Returns empty TwiML 200 OK response to Twilio after every inbound message